iconify/website/docs/usage/css/tailwind/clean.md

 <span class="icon--mdi-light icon--mdi-light--home"></span>
 ```

-Note that element has 2 class names:
+Note that element has two class names:

 - `[str]icon--mdi-light` that contains common CSS for all icons from icon set.
 - `[str]icon--mdi-light--home` that contains only SVG for specific icon.

 By putting common rules in `[str]icon--mdi-light`, there is less duplicate code in generated CSS, which is much cleaner.

-## Differences

-Differences from `[func]addDynamicIconSelectors()`:

-- It creates cleaner class names.
-- Smaller CSS because reused code is assigned to common class name.
-- Much harder to set up: requires you to know the full list of icons you want to use.

 ## Parameters